 This page provides a non-exhaustive list of my professional, academic, and personal projects.
-All my professional projects are closed-source.
+Almost all my professional projects are closed-source.
 Most of my academic projects can’t be shared due to honor code regulations.
 An exception are projects that were suggested individually, and of course projects related to research.

 - automating large-scale PLC programming: designed and implemented PLC Factory (source code), an application that removes a lot of the tedium associated with programming PLCs by dynamically generating files for TIA Portal (Siemens) and EPICS database records; a key component was a custom embedded domain-specific language, which I created (European Spallation Source, summer 2016); a paper is forthcoming

 - machine learning: using a neural network and conformal prediction in order to identify regions with a potentially increased arrhythmia risk (Fraunhofer-Chalmers Research Centre for Industrial Mathematics, autumn 2015 to spring 2016)